DOCK-PI3/ESTACION-PRO/ANDROID-DEV.md

 https://play.google.com/store/apps/details?id=me.dt2dev.infinity

-Note that this emulator has a strange behavior where it will return to the home app whenever you exit a game, so unless ES-DE is set as your home app you'll need to manually switch back to it after exiting Infinity.
+Note that since a recent emulator update it seems like individual games can no longer be launched from ES-DE, instead you'll just see the list of carts and you need to manually start the game from inside Infinity.

 ### IrataJaguar